Swarm robotics: Drone swarms

+Drone swarming can also introduce additional control issues connected to human factors and the swarm operator.
+Examples of this include high cognitive demand and complexity when interacting with multiple drones due to changing attention between different individual drones.
+Communication between operator and swarm is also a central aspect.

+Military swarms

 More controversially, swarms of military robots can form an autonomous army.
 U.S. Naval forces have tested a swarm of autonomous boats that can steer and take offensive actions by themselves.
 The boats are unmanned and can be fitted with any kind of kit to deter and destroy enemy vessels.

 During the Syrian Civil War, Russian forces in the region reported attacks on their main air force base in the country by swarms of fixed-wing drones loaded with explosives.